CS2103AUG2016-W11-C1/main/doc/DeveloperGuide.md

 3. Click `File` > `Import` > `General` > `Existing Projects into Workspace` > `Next`.
 4. Click `Browse`, then locate the project's directory.
 5. Click `Finish`.
+6. Run `gradle eclipse` in your terminal to set up the folders in Linenx.
-6. Run `gradle run` in your terminal to ensure that everything is working properly.
+7. Run `gradle run` in your terminal to ensure that everything is working properly.

 #### Troubleshooting